kanaka/mal/process/guide.md

     parameters to indicate the starting and ending tokens.
 The odd tokens are then used for keys with the corresponding even tokens as the values.

-* Add support for reader macros which are forms that are transformed into other forms during the read phase.
-Refer to `tests/step1_read_print.mal` for the form that these macros should take (they are just simple transformations of the token stream).

 * Add comment support to your reader.
 The tokenizer should ignore tokens that start with ";".
 Your `read_str` function will need to